konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [70]: ​Nicholas Wapshott, Keynes Hayek: The Clash That Defined Modern Economics : 159.

-[71]: ​Franklin D. Roosevelt, "Relating to the Hoarding, Export, and Earmarking of Gold Coin, Bullion, or Currency and to Transactions in Foreign Exchange," August 28, 1993, available via The American Presidency Project.
+[71]: ​Franklin D. Roosevelt, "Relating to the Hoarding, Export, and Earmarking of Gold Coin, Bullion, or Currency and to Transactions in Foreign Exchange," August 28, 1993, beschikbaar via The American Presidency Project.

 [72]: ​Joris Rickards, Currency Wars: The Making of the Next Global Crisis , 56--77.

-[73]: ​Much of this chapter is based on Steven Levy's Crypto: How the Code Rebels Beat the Government--Saving Privacy in the Digital Age .
+[73]: Een groot deel van dit hoofdstuk is gebaseerd op Steven Levy's Crypto: How the Code Rebels Beat the Government -- Saving Privacy in the Digital Age.

 [74]: Whitfield Diffie and Martin E. Hellman, "Multiuser Cryptographic Techniques," AFIPS ...: Proceedings of the June 7-10, 1976, national computer conference and exposition : 109--112.